qmegas/Dark-Reign---HTML5-Version/README.md

 * css - game interface CSS files
 * images - game images
 * js - game code files
+* music - music files.
+Should be downloaded separately.
+Not required if music disabled in config object.
 * nbproject - Project files for NetBeans IDE.
 Not required for game run.
 * php - just some useful scripts that i use during development.
 Not required for game run.
 * sounds - game sounds
+* video - Video files for game menu.
+Should be downloaded separately.
+Not all video files required if disabled in config object.

 ## Help required
 Need help to improve pathfinding algorithms.
 If you are good at this, then please contact me.